xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/addkit.1.rst

-\ **-p|--path <path**\ >
+\ **-p|--path**\  \ *path*\

- The destination directory to which the contents of the kit tarfiles and/or kit deploy dirs will be copied.
+ The destination directory to which the contents of the kit tarfiles and/or kit deploy directories will be copied.
 When this option is not specified, the default destination directory will be formed from the installdir site attribute with ./kits subdirectory.

-\ **kitlist**\
+\ *kitlist*\

- a comma delimited list of kit_tarball_files and kit_deploy_dirs that are to be added to the xCAT cluster.
+ A comma delimited list of kit_tarball_files or kit_deploy_directories to be added to the xCAT environment.
 Each entry can be an absolute or relative path.
-For kit_tarball_files, these must be valid kits tarfiles added.
-For kit_deploy_dirs, these must be fully populated directory structures that are identical to the contents of an expanded kit_tarball_file.
+See xCAT documentation for more information on building kits.